What We Do

 Partnership is one of World Learning’s core values:

 Partnerships help ensure that World Learning’s programs are relevant to the needs and contexts of the communities in which we work.
-We partner with governments to educate and empower civil society leaders living in conflict and post-conflict environments; we partner with corporations to provide English language, STEM, and other job-relevant training for the world’s future workforce; and we partner with foundations to give young people worldwide access to transformational cross-cultural experiences.
+We partner with governments to educate and empower youth and civil society leaders living in critical regions worldwide; we partner with corporations to provide English language, STEM, and other training for the world’s future workforce; and we partner with foundations to give young people worldwide access to transformational cross-cultural experiences.

 As the United Nations Foundation's adolescent girl campaign, Girl Up engages girls to take action.
 Girl Up's efforts help the hardest to reach girls living in places where it is hardest to be a girl.
 World Learning works with Girl Up and other public and private partners to bring together high school girls from across Africa and the U.S. to learn about the fields of science, technology, engineering, arts & design, and mathematics as part of the WiSci (Women in Science) Girls STEAM Camp.